ecristobale/fullstack-angular17-springboot3/README.md

 The **goal** of this project is to provide a starter kit for a **fullstack** web application using latest versions.
 It provides:
  * a frontend via Angular 17
  * a backend via Spring Boot 3
+ * a tutorial Angular 17 webapp with the basics elements: angular-tutorial

 ## ANGULAR